The project, through the development of the iodine Fed Advanced Cusp field Thruster (iFACT) subsystem, will focused on:

 Moreover, in case of thrusters, which higher input power such as the future 1000 W iFACT, a hollow cathode becomes necessary for neutralisation, due to the high emission current required.
 C12A7 can also be used as iodine compatible emitter in these devices.

-Accordingly, the project will develop a hollow cathode, which can be operated with iodine in order to ensure that “high power” thrusters can use iodine as propellant. iFACT will develop C12A7 as emitter material both for the hollow cathode and as thermionic emitter.
+Accordingly, the project developed a hollow cathode, which operates with iodine in order to ensure that “high power” thrusters can use iodine as a propellant. iFACT developed C12A7 as an emitter material both for the hollow cathode and as thermionic emitter.